dadish/ProcessGraphQL/Readme.md

 #### getMutation() hook

-You can also hook into `getMutation` method of `ProcessGraphQL` class to add custom fields into your GraphQL mutation operation.
+You can also hook into `getMutationFields` method of `ProcessGraphQL` class to add custom fields into your GraphQL mutation operation.
 It works exactly like the `getQuery` hook method.

 ## Features